ronosirio/snap-polarimetric/README.md

 make build
 ```

-The e2e tests provided here make sure the blocks output conforms to the platform's
+The end to end (`e2e`) tests provided here make sure the blocks output conforms
+to the platform's requirements.
+They make sure the implementation is functional
-requirements.
-Run the e2e tests with:
+within a docker container.
+Run the `e2e` tests with:

 ```bash
 # WARNING: this test require you set sufficient memory and disk capacity in your